Māori language: Origins

 According to legend, Māori came to New Zealand from Hawaiki.
 Current anthropological thinking places their origin in eastern Polynesia, mostly likely from the Southern Cook or Society Islands region (see Māori history), and says that they arrived by deliberate voyages in seagoing canoes, possibly double-hulled, and probably sail-rigged.
 These settlers probably arrived by AD 1350 at the latest.

-Māori evolved in isolation from other Polynesian languages.
-Six dialectal variations emerged among iwi due to geographical separation.
+Māori evolved in isolation from other sister Polynesian languages adapting to New Zealand's unique geographical features and temperate climate (including presence of snow and loss of tropical floral inventory).
+Six dialectal variations emerged among iwi due to further internal geographical separation.
 The language had no written form, but historian Sarah J. K. Gallagher has argued that tā moko, the indigenous art of tattooing, is arguably "a pre-European textual culture in New Zealand... as the Moko can be read, it can be accepted as a form of communication".
 The idea that tā moko is a written language of sorts has been discussed before.

 Since its origin, the Māori language has been rich in metaphorical poetry and prose.
 Forms of this include karakia, whaikōrero, whakapapa and karanga, and in performing arts such as mōteatea, waiata and haka.
 Karakia are Māori incantations used to invoke spiritual guidance and protection, and are used before eating or gathering, to increase spiritual goodwill and to declare things officially open.
 Whaikōrero is the term given to traditional oratory given on marae, and whakapapa is the story of one's ancestry.
 According to historian Atholl Anderson, whakapapa used "mnemonic devices, repetitive patterns [and] rhyme" to leave a lasting impression.
 "Casting knowledge in formulaic or other standarised story forms... helped to fix the information in the minds of speakers and listeners".